 Article 4: How Much Does It Cost?

 Old Business Model: The music business in Japan, like other parts of the world, is a very difficult business in which to be profitable.
-CD's are becoming harder to sell.
+CD's are becoming harder if not impossible to sell profitably.

-New Business Model: The majority of music sales in Japan is digital (online and via mobile carrier) rather than physical CD's.
+New Business Model: The majority of music sales in Japan is digital rather than physical CD's.
 Japan leads the world in digital song sales.
-Foreign artists, bands and record labels can enter the Japanese music market easier since worldwide digital distribution is quicker and cheaper than CD distribution.
+Now streaming services have taken over representing 54% of all digital music sales while downloads have dropped to 40%.
+Foreign artists, bands and record labels can enter the Japanese music market easier since worldwide digital distribution to download and streaming services is quicker and cheaper than CD distribution.
 Nevertheless, the costs of marketing and promotion have not decreased.
-While larger record companies with bigger budgets may rely more on traditional marketing (videos/TV, print advertising, in-store promotion, radio promotion, tie-ups, cross-marketing), smaller independents must rely on touring and online methods to get the most out of their tiny budgets.
+While larger record companies with bigger budgets may rely more on traditional marketing (videos/TV, print advertising, in-store promotion, radio promotion, tie-ups, cross-marketing), smaller independents must rely on touring and online methods (i.e. social media marketing, internet ads) to get the most out of their tiny budgets.